Is Your Epoxy Food Safe? How To Check ✅

 7. Compatibility with Pigments and Additives:

-If you plan to add pigments or other additives to create unique designs, ensure that the chosen epoxy resin is compatible.
+If you plan to add pigments or other additives to create unique designs, check that the chosen epoxy resin is compatible.

-Some resins have specific recommendations regarding pigments and additives, and following these guidelines ensures both aesthetic appeal and safety.
+Some resins have specific recommendations regarding pigments and additives.
 Check our article about the proper pigments to use for epoxy resin.

 This can be particularly helpful for achieving smooth finishes in intricate projects without compromising on food safety.